SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 In addition Adam is a regular speaker at the SSW User Group and conferences, including:

-*   Adam has spoken at NDC Olso and NDC Sydney and was the #2 speaker of the conference (after Troy Hunt)​
+*   Adam has spoken at NDC Olso and NDC Sydney and was the #2 speaker of the conference (after Troy Hunt)

 *   Microsoft Tech Ed in USA (including a highly rated joint session with Billy Hollis), Malaysia, New Zealand and Australia (recently ranked in top 4 of 90 speakers in NZ)
 *   Microsoft Roadshows